agdc-research-trial/gdf/docs/installation/MIGRATION-1.8-to-1.9.rst

     datacube -E new spindex create 3577

-For more information, see :doc:`setup#create-spatial-indexes-postgis-driver-only`.
+For more information, see :doc:`database/setup#create-spatial-indexes-postgis-driver-only`.

 Migrating (Cloning) Data From a Postgres Index
 ++++++++++++++++++++++++++++++++++++++++++++++